chamaguilar/kachow/README.md

 # Development of a Low-Cost SLAM-Based Guiding Mobile Robot for Navigation

-This study aims to develop an autonomous mobile robot capable of navigating an indoor environment towards a specific destination using sensor fusion.
+This study aims to develop an autonomous mobile robot capable of navigating an indoor environment using EKF sensor fusion.

 **List of Equipment:**